Memory Care Fact Sheet

-- Memory Care standards were introduced for the Nursing Care Center Accreditation program in 2014, and a Memory Care Certification program was established for other types of organizations that provide these services and opt to obtain certification.
+Memory Care standards were introduced for the Nursing Care Center Accreditation program in 2014.

 Memory Care Accreditation Requirements

 The Memory Care accreditation requirements are applicable to all currently accredited nursing care centers, addressing critical quality and safety issues for nursing home patients and residents with cognitive impairments such as Alzheimer’s disease and other dementias.
-Research shows that approximately 68% of patients or residents in nursing homes have some degree of cognitive impairment.
-The new requirements will help nursing care centers enable patients and residents with dementia to function at the highest level possible, for as long as possible.
+Research shows that nearly half of all short- and long-stay nursing home patients or residents have some degree of cognitive impairment.
+The requirements help nursing care centers enable patients and residents with dementia to function at the highest level possible, for as long as possible.

 Nursing Care Center accreditation standards for memory care address five key areas: